-Using the discussion above, we have generated a broad framework for iwi data needs and uses (see over the page).
-This summarises key points from the discussion above about the functions of data for iwi and what it is used for.
+We have generated a broad framework for iwi data needs and uses.
+The following summarises key points from this discussion about the functions of data for iwi and what it is used for.
 It highlights some of the rationale for how and why data is used in the way it is.